• Skip to main content

 Garage Sales and Yard Sales

 This might be the cheapest way to purchase children’s clothing.
-You can easily purchase pieces for twenty five cents and up.
-Even better, find a neighborhood or town wide sale to get them all done at once.
+You can easily purchase pieces for twenty-five cents and up.
+Even better, find a neighborhood or town-wide sale to get them all done at once.

 Facebook Marketplace and other online options

 You can find anything on FB Marketplace.
 My husband joined Facebook only for this reason (and to see pictures of our granddaughter).
-Other online sites like ebay or craigslist are also great resources.
+Other online sites like eBay or Craigslist are also great resources.

 Food